 There have been variations on the original gravity knife since World War II, as well as knives that are similar.
 The various types of gravity knives include:

 Always know the laws in your state, as well as local city and county laws, as they apply to gravity knives.
-If caught carrying one illegally, you will probably be arrested and could even face jail time.
-Keep an eye on the news, though – you may not have to hide that gravity knife at home for much longer.
+If caught carrying one illegally, or carrying across state borders, you could be arrested.